ila36IX/Notes/born2beroot/helloroot.md

 In this point you've played a bit with  `IP` address and port `4242`, you need to know what those are, [Watch: you don't have to watch it all](https://youtu.be/3b_TAYtzuho?si=Q4lDxvkqUtwpdIip)

-If you watch the video above you'll learn about TCP, and for you information SSH is using that protocol to establish the connection, so for short you're using the IP and the port because the are essential parts for TCP (that thing that makes connection possible) to work.
+If you watch the video above you'll learn about TCP, and for your information SSH is using that protocol to establish the connection, so for short you're using the IP and the port because they are essential parts for TCP (that thing that makes connection possible) to work.

-New let's connect  to our server:
+Q: what is the default port used by the ssh?
+### localhost?

+![](https://images.hdqwalls.com/download/there-is-no-place-like-localhost-f9-3840x2160.jpg)

 `localhost` is a special IP address that routes network requests back to your own machine, effectively telling the protocol to communicate within the same computer rather than across a network.

-![](https://images.hdqwalls.com/download/there-is-no-place-like-localhost-f9-3840x2160.jpg)

 You hopefully know by now that SSH is a network protocol for remote command execution.

 For learning purposes, we'll simulate connecting to a VM using the loopback IP `127.0.0.2`, which in real scenarios would be replaced with the actual remote machine's IP address.

-There some kind of service that are running on localhost (`127.0.0.1`),  so will need to change the IP to `127.0.0.2`, and that will be the trick.
+There is some kind of service that are running on localhost (`127.0.0.1`),  so will need to change the IP to `127.0.0.2`, and that will be the trick.

->Note: we'll not use `localhost` in this case, because it's a special host the refer exactly to the `127.0.0.1`, how did I know this? easy just have a look to the following file:
+>Note: we'll not use `localhost` in this case, because it's a special host that refer exactly to the `127.0.0.1`, how did I know this? easy just have a look to the following file:

 ```sh
 $ cat /etc/hosts